Start and finish with a harbour-side cycle in the heart of wonderful Copenhagen

 Along the way, you will pass three of Denmark’s very best museums.
 First up is the former home of Danish author Karen Blixen (writer of “Out of Africa”).
 Next is the wonderful Louisiana Museum of Modern Art, which is as well-known for its beautiful location as its exhibitions.
 Finally you reach Elsinore (Helsingør), where the main attraction is undoubtedly the beautiful Kronborg Castle, best known as the setting for Shakespeare’s Hamlet.
 Also well worth a visit is the Danish Maritime Museum.

-You cycle first on peaceful forest paths to the seaside village of Hornbæk.
-You can take a refreshing swim at the lovely white-sand beach and/or enjoy a seafood lunch at one of the excellent restaurants before continuing along the coast toward Gilleleje.
+After a short climb out of Elsinore, you cycle on peaceful forest paths to the seaside village of Hornbæk.
+You can take a refreshing swim at the lovely white-sand beach and/or enjoy a seafood lunch at one of the excellent restaurants before continuing along the coast towards Gilleleje.

 Day 5: Cycle from Gilleleje to Hillerød

 Distance: 31 km | Ascent: 242 m | Descent: 222 m

 After passing through Gilleleje, with its thatched cottages, lovely beach and lively marina, you follow a tranquil cycle path southward through the idyllic North Zealand countryside.
 The second part of your route follows undulating woodland paths through the serene Gribskov forest.

 You arrive into Hillerød through the stunning baroque gardens of Frederiksborg Castle.
 Your route takes you right through the castle grounds and courtyard, to the main square with lovely views across the lake.

 Day 6: Cycle from Hillerød to Copenhagen